-Before inserting transverse stressing bars into the deck and kerb units, any grease or protective coating film shall be removed with a solvent such as petrol.
-Kerosene or diesel fuel shall not be used.
+Before inserting transverse stressing bars into the deck and kerb units, any grease or protective coating film shall be removed with a product that does not leave any residue.

 Transverse stressing bars which require straightening shall be used only with the approval of the Administrator.
 Under no circumstances shall heat be used to straighten a bar.